open-spaced-repetition/fsrs4anki/README.md

 You can adjust "Deck size" and "Days to simulate" to fit your needs.
 If you have an exam coming in 12 months, set "Days to simulate" to 365.
 If you are a language learner, 5 years (1825 days) is a reasonable timeframe.

 "Custom scheduling" allows you to introduce new scheduling rules on top of FSRS.
 This feature is only for advanced users and developers.
-If you have been previously using FSRS and have some code in this field, please delete it.
+If you have previously used FSRS and have some code in this field, please delete it.

 ## Stats and browser